Pleesher/mediawiki-extension/README.md

 # Installation

-* Extract the extension folder to extensions/LiquipediaMediaWikiMessages/
+* Extract the extension folder to extensions/Pleesher/
 * create the database table from the sql file in the repository
 * Add the following line to LocalSettings.php:

-	wfLoadExtension( 'LiquipediaMediaWikiMessages' );
+	wfLoadExtension( 'Pleesher' );

 * Add the following to your composer.local.json:
 ```{